-La Roka began singing and doing poetry at theaters such as: Hostos Community College, Kennedy Center, New Victory Theater, Dance Theater Workshop, Columbia College, Stonybrook, Columbia University, The Point, BAAD, NJPAC and DePaul University.
+La Roka began singing and doing poetry at theaters such as: Hostos Community College, Kennedy Center, New Victory Theater, Dance Theater Workshop, Columbia College, Stonybrook, Columbia University, Out of La Negrura with Pepatian, The Point, BAAD, NJPAC and DePaul University.
 She was a Grand Marshal for the 2016 NYC Dance Parade and presented at the 2012 Bessie Awards at the Apollo.

-Festivals include: Momma's Hip-hop Kitchen, River to River Battery Park, The Atrium/Lincoln Center, Mega 97.9 Puerto Rican Day Festival 116 street, Jackie Robinson Bandshell, Casita Maria Block Party, Central Park Summerstage, Boogie on the Boulevard, Bronx Museum's 40th Anniversary Gala,
+Festivals include: Momma's Hip-hop Kitchen, River to River Battery Park, The Atrium/Lincoln Center, Mega 97.9 Puerto Rican Day Festival 116 street, Jackie Robinson Bandshell, Casita Maria Block Party, Central Park Summerstage, Boogie on the Boulevard, Wave Hill, Bronx Museum's 40th Anniversary Gala,

 Clubs: The Delancy-Collage Art party, Roseland Ballroom, BK Nation Le Poisson Rouge, Nuyorican Poets Cafe, Santos Partyhouse, Ministry of Sound London, Le Bain Douche Paris, Cassiopaia Berlin,

 Recorded with Armand Van Helden, Robert Sanchez, the Orphan Family